 Back to the one at hand.
 Cowboy caviar is simple enough to put together, and there is truly nothing complicated or scary about making it.
 One of the great things about it is that it is a make-ahead recipe, which essentially means perfect for entertaining; giving you practically hours of free time to make sure your home looks as if nobody has ever stepped foot in it.
 Come on, admit it.
 It’s ok – we all do it.

 I’m not going to try to pull a fast one on you here, there is some prep work involved in the form of chopping, but it’s not all that much, and beyond that, we are simply combining a little red wine vinegar with a few spices and some oil.
 If you’re hung up on that chopping thing though, no worries.
 It’s only a couple peppers and some tomatoes.
 Plus, it’ll all be worth it.
 Cowboy caviar is fresh, vibrant and perfectly addictive.
-Just what you and your guests need to keep cool (and well-fed) on a hot summer’s day.
-Enjoy.
+Just what you and your guests need to keep cool (and well-fed) on a hot day.

 *Side Note: Canned beans must be rinsed.
 Otherwise, they will add a gritty and unappetizing texture to the dish.